Joymoti Konwari: Phakuwa Doul

-Rudra Singha also built the Fakuwa Dol in 1703–04, a pyramid-shaped temple constructed before the Rangnath (Shiva) Temple on the banks of the Joysagar Tank.
+Rudra Singha also built the Phakuwa (Tai-Ahom : Pha= Heaven; Kuo = Big) Doul in 1703–04, a pyramid-shaped temple constructed before the Rangnath (Shiva) Temple on the banks of the Joysagar Tank.
 It is said that Rudra Singha, once again to perpetuate the memory of his mother Soti Joymoti, constructed the temple and placed a golden idol of her within it.
-The circumference of the Dol was about 90 ft, and its height from base to top was 30 ft.
+The circumference of the Doul was about 90 ft, and its height from base to top was 30 ft.
 There were eight brick pillars around the temple.

 Joymoti Day

 Sati Joymoti Divas, commemoration day of Joymoti, is held annually in Assam on 27 March.

 Sati Joymoti Award

 The State Government of Assam has instituted an annual award in the name of Joymoti, presented to women in recognition of excellence in their chosen fields of work.